Ultimate Guide For Visiting Hobbiton In New Zealand 2024

 Where to Stay In Matamata?

-First off is Hills Vista Lodge.
+First up is Hills Vista Lodge.
 This is as close to Hobbiton as you can stay and it’s probably the best option if you’re traveling as a large group or a big family.
 This place has 3 bedrooms with 7 beds, so it can house quite a few people if necessary.
 Breakfast is also included.
 There’s only one Hills Vista Lodge, so book ahead if you can.
 This is a great option if you’re also doing the evening tour and don’t want to do the longer drive back to Matamata at night.

 The next closest option is Cosy Country Stay B&B, which is right in the middle between Hobbiton and Matamata.
 The queen bed rooms are just for 1-2 people.
-In Matamata, I would recommend checking out these accommodations:

 HOH – Chalet Frodo